charlesyan/cassandra_mesos_cookbook/README.md

 # chef_cassandra_mesos
-chef cookbook to install and configure cassandra-mesos
+chef cookbook to install and configure cassandra-mesos.

+cassandra-mesos can be found at, https://github.com/mesosphere/cassandra-mesos